Everyone within our organisation now has access to individual expertise!

-“Our engineers always work within the parameters of what the company expects, but would often give it their own twist, with the result that there were as many ways of doing things as there were engineers.
-This made it difficult to keep a track of what was happening and resulted in mistakes, for example when engineers temporarily took over one another's jobs.
+''Our engineers always work within the parameters of what the company expects, but would often give it their own twist, with the result that there were as many ways of doing things as there were engineers.
+This made it difficult to keep track of what was happening and resulted in mistakes, for example when engineers temporarily took over one another's jobs.
 In addition, a lot of time was being spent on preparation: collating all the relevant information was taking up too much of the engineers' time.
-It would be much better if that time could be spent on innovation and devising new and better products.”
+It would be much better if that time could be spent on innovation and devising new and better products.''

 Organising, managing and tracing design data and documentation processes

 With all the points for improvement in mind, a business case was written in which the problem areas were set out, the requirements for a new system were defined and the payback time was calculated.
 The latter was directly possible since it was apparent right from the start that Merford Cabins would implement the Autodesk Vault Professional data management package.